What Is Addiction? Definition, Types, and Stages

 How Does Addiction Happen?

-The consistent stimulation of the brain’s reward system through certain substances or actions can lead to addiction.
-When engaging in enjoyable behaviors, the neurotransmitter dopamine is produced, promoting a positive connection between those behaviors and feelings of joy.
-Substances that are commonly abused amplify dopamine levels within the nucleus accumbens—a critical area for motivation and recognizing rewards.
+Addiction happens when the brain’s reward system is consistently stimulated by certain substances or behaviors.
+Engaging in pleasurable activities triggers the release of dopamine, creating a positive association between those activities and feelings of happiness.
+Substances that are frequently abused increase dopamine levels in the nucleus accumbens, a key area for motivation and reward recognition.

 What are the Different Types of Addiction?